Independence questions in a finite axiom-schematization of first-order logic: Comments and variants of the TMM system

 \subsection{The propositional calculus bloc}

 The sole inference rule of the propositional calculus part of all the variants mentioned here is modus ponens \texttt{mp}.
-A family of variants axiomatizes minimal implicational calculus differently than with the sole scheme \texttt{minimp} (due to \L{}ukasiewicz).
-One can for instance use the axiomatization \texttt{SK} (as done in \texttt{set.mm}) or \texttt{BCKW} or $\texttt{B}'\texttt{KW}$.
-Although these systems are known to be independent, it is not the case anymore for \texttt{BCKW} when one adds the Peirce axiom~\texttt{P}, since $\texttt{IBCP} \vdash \texttt{K}$.
-As for \texttt{SK} and $\texttt{B}'\texttt{KW}$, a computer search for truth tables might answer the question of independence, but some later axioms, when quantifiers are ignored, are instances of the identity axiom~\texttt{I} and of~\texttt{K}, so counterexamples may be harder to find.
-The truth table used above to prove independence of \texttt{minimp} also proves independence of~\texttt{S} in the axiomatization using \texttt{SK}.
+A family of variants axiomatizes minimal implicational calculus differently than with the sole scheme \texttt{minimp} (due to {\L}ukasiewicz).
+One can for instance use the axiomatization \texttt{SK} (as done in \texttt{set.mm}) or \texttt{BCKW} or $\texttt{B}'\texttt{KW}$\rlap{.}\footnote{ As usual, we name implicational calculus tautologies after the combinator they correspond to.} Although these systems are known to be independent, it is not the case anymore for \texttt{BCKW} and $\texttt{B}'\texttt{KW}$ when one adds the Peirce axiom~\texttt{P}, since by a classical result of {\L}ukasiewicz, both \texttt{BCP} and $\texttt{B}'\texttt{KP}$ already axiomatize implicational calculus.
+As for \texttt{SK}, the truth table used above to prove independence of \texttt{minimp} also proves independence of~\texttt{S} in that axiomatization; a computer search for truth tables might answer the question of independence of~\texttt{K}, but some later axioms become instances of the identity axiom~\texttt{I} and of~\texttt{K} when quantifiers are ignored, so models may be harder to find.

 Independently of the above, one can replace the set $\{\texttt{peirce}, \texttt{contrap}, \texttt{notelim}\}$ with the sole scheme $(\neg \phi \to \neg \psi) \to (\psi \to \phi)$ (as done in \texttt{set.mm}) and the independence results are obviously preserved.
 One can also replace $\{\texttt{peirce}, \texttt{notelim}\}$ with $\neg \neg \phi \to \phi$, and the independence results are obviously preserved as well.